 These elements make World Youth Day stand out from other national or international events (or other Church-related activities); the walking and outdoor sleeping are probably the most memorable aspects of the WYD program.
 Is there a way to do something similar at your own stateside celebration?
 Can you incorporate the walking and camping aspects of WYD in some way?
-If the weather is not conducive to hiking or camping outdoors (which is true for many locations across the United States in January), are there alternatives that still give pilgrims a similar experience, such as indoor journeys or sleeping in an indoor facility?
-If you decide to walk or camp outdoors, even in the cold weather, what measures can you take to ensure the safety of pilgrims in inclement or freezing weather?
+If the weather is not conducive to hiking or camping outdoors, are there alternatives that still give pilgrims a similar experience, such as indoor journeys or sleeping in an indoor facility?